SAMIA-CLOUD/miniproject/README.md

 	--amend
 	Rewrites the very last commit with any currently staged changes and/or a new commit message.
 Git will rewrite the last commit and effectively replace it with the amended one.
 Note that such a rewriting of commits should only be performed on commits that have not been pushed to a remote repository, yet.

+6. **Merge**:
+	Merging is Git's way of putting a forked history back together again.
+The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.
+	The "merge" command is used to integrate changes from another branch.
+	The target of this integration (i.e. the branch that receives changes) is always the currently checked out HEAD branch.